dials/kb/index.md

 These are minutes from the DIALS developer meetings, which are concerned with crystallography and tool development:

 <div style="column-count:2"><ul>
-{% for meeting in site.meetings %}
+{% for meeting in site.meetings reversed %}
 <li><a href="{{ site.baseurl }}{{ meeting.url }}">{{ meeting.name }}</a></li>
 {% endfor %}
 </ul></div>